canjs/canjs/docs/can-guides/experiment/atm/atm.md

 ## Setup

-The easiest way to get started is to clone the following JSBin by clicking the __JS Bin__ button on the top left:
+The easiest way to get started is to clone the following JS&nbsp;Bin by clicking the __JS&nbsp;Bin__ button on the top left:

 <a class="jsbin-embed" href="http://justinbmeyer.jsbin.com/meziyu/3/edit?html,js,output">JS Bin on jsbin.com</a>

-The JSBin is designed to run both the application and its tests in the `OUTPUT` tab.
+The JS Bin is designed to run both the application and its tests in the `OUTPUT` tab.
 To set this up, the `HTML` tab:

  - Loads QUnit for its testing library.
-It also includes the `<div id="qunit"></div>` element where QUnit's test results will be written to.
+It also includes the `<div id="qunit"></div>` element where QUnit’s test results will be written to.

  - Loads [can.all.js](https://unpkg.com/can/dist/global/can.all.js), which
    is a script that includes all of CanJS core under a single global `can` namespace.

-   Generally speaking, you should not use the global can script and instead should import things directly with a module loader like [StealJS](http://stealjs.com), WebPack or Browserify.
-Read [guides/setup] on how to setup CanJS in a real app.
+   Generally speaking, you should not use the global `can` script, but instead you should import things directly with a module loader like [StealJS](http://stealjs.com), WebPack or Browserify.
+Read [guides/setup] for instructions on how to set up CanJS in a real app.

  - Includes the content for a `app-template` [can-stache] template.
 This template provides the title for the ATM app, and uses the `<atm-machine>` custom [can-component]